Machining carbide with PCD solid head milling cutters

 With new PCD solid head milling cutters, MAPAL is extending the possibility of machining carbide and other hard-brittle materials to smaller diameters.

-Deep-drawing dies in the die & mould sector are often made of durable carbide.
+Deep-drawing dies in the die and mould sector are often made of durable carbide.
 Machining them by die-sinking or grinding is tedious.
 Machining with coated solid carbide tools often suffers from high wear and low tool life.
 PCD tools are a cost-efficient alternative here.

 To produce the perfect PCD tool according to customer requirements, blanks are kept in stock in the appropriate sizes.
 PCD is more expensive than solid carbide, but thanks to the longer tool life and shorter process times, break-even is quickly reached.
 In tests, the new milling cutters managed significantly higher feeds per tooth compared to solid carbide and therefore a much higher machining volume.